 The university and the city of Madison are considered premier locations for biking.
-Campus has more than 15,000 bike parking stalls.
+Campus has more than 16,000 bike parking stalls.
 Madison and Wisconsin laws recognize bicycles as vehicles and give bikes the right to use most roadways.
 Cyclists using roadways must comply with all traffic signals and laws.
 Wisconsin state law requires the use of a white front headlight and a red rear reflector at night.
-The city of Madison requires all bicycles to be registered, a practice that can later help with recovering a stolen bike. transportation.wisc.edu/bicycling
+Bicycles are not required to be registered, however registration can help with recovering a stolen bike. transportation. wisc.edu/bicycling